smanross/python-alphavss/README.md

 # python-alphavss
-A python implementation of AlphaVSS for Windows VSS Snapshot Sets and VSS Snapshots
+A python implementation of AlphaVSS .NET Framework code for Windows VSS Snapshot Sets and VSS Snapshots

-VSS is used as a way to get clean backups from a point in time snapshot of 1+ drives in a Windows computer
+VSS is used as a way to create clean backups from a point in time snapshot of 1+ drives in a Microsoft Windows computer

-This module depends on having AlphaVSS compiled and available for your particular platform
+The AlphaVSS source code that this module depends on can be found here:  https://github.com/alphaleonis/AlphaVSS/

-The AlphaVSS source code can be found here:  https://github.com/alphaleonis/AlphaVSS/
+No copyright is expressed or implied by this software for the AlphaVSS code this software depends on, and the copyright holder of AlphaVSS maintains all rights for their software.